 Long-Term Capital Gains Tax: How Much Tax Will I Owe?

-File your business taxes with confidence.
+File your taxes with confidence.

-Updated for tax year 2023.
+Updated for tax year 2024.

 Did you profit from selling a house, some investments, or even a car this year?
 If so, you’ll likely need to report the sale on your income tax return due to the long-term capital gains tax.

 Fortunately, if your sale qualifies as a long-term capital gain, the taxes are less than what you’d pay on your ordinary income, such as wages.
+Let’s break down how long-term gains can affect your tax liability.

 At a glance:

-• Long-term capital gains tax is lower than ordinary income tax.
+- Long-term capital gains tax is lower than ordinary income tax.

-• You must own the asset for over one year to qualify for a long-term gain.
+- You must own the asset for over one year to qualify for a long-term gain.

 Do I have a long-term capital gain?

 You do not owe taxes on assets you sold at a loss.
-However, you can use losses to offset capital gains.
+However, you can use losses to offset taxable income from capital gains.
 You’ll first use losses to reduce gains of the same type — for example, you must first use long-term losses to offset long-term gains.
 Once losses are applied against the same type, any remaining losses can then offset gains of the other type.

-Long-term capital gains occur when you:
+Long-term capital gains occur when:

 Note: Gains on certain types of assets, such as collectibles and property for which you have taken depreciation deductions, are subject to their own special rules.
 For instance, long-term capital gains on collectible assets can be taxed at a maximum rate of 28%.